Talking to Kids About Cancer

 Q: Is it my fault?

-A: “It’s no-one’s fault.
+“It’s no-one’s fault.
 Nothing you, or anyone else, did or said made me ill.
 And being kind and well-behaved can’t stop someone from dying either.”

 Q: When will you/they die?

-(When death is near, you may need to give a different answer.)
+When death is near, you may need to give a different answer.

 “Pop is very ill now because the treatment hasn’t made him better.
 He’s not having any more treatment and will probably die soon.”